denislavs/Waze-User-Churn-Project/README.md

 ## 2. Methodology

 **Data Source**
-The dataset used in this analysis was provided through the Google Advanced Data Analytics Course on Coursera.
-It contains anonymized data on Waze users, including variables related to app usage, engagement, device type, and churn status.
+The dataset used for this analysis was sourced from the Google Advanced Data Analytics Course on Coursera.
+It consists of anonymized data on 14,999 Waze users, covering 13 variables related to app usage, user engagement, device type, and churn status.

 **Tools and Libraries**
 • Python: The primary language used for data manipulation, cleaning, and analysis.